LeKlex/Attack-simulation-infrastructure/infrastructure/server/share/readme.txt

-Shared directory between VM and your host system
+Shared directory between VM and your host system.

+Used as Apache root.